tinymce/tinymce-docs/get-started/customize-ui.md

 TinyMCE comes with a beautiful, lightweight theme out of the box called "modern".
 Enabled by default there's nothing you need to do to enable it and since you can easily customize the menubar and toolbar there's usually no need to edit the theme either.

-Although any developer can create their own themes it does require skill and a deeper knowledge of TinyMCE's API.
+Although any developer can create their own themes, it does require skill and a deeper knowledge of TinyMCE's API.
 It's definitely beyond the scope of this Get Started guide.

 TinyMCE skins, on the other hand, are much easier to make thanks to the TinyMCE Skin Creator.